AdamTaguirov/AdamTaguirov/README.md

 ### Hi there 👋

+I am a security researcher and I like reverse engineering, vulnerability research, and exploitation.

+I like low-level development and making useful tools.

+On my repository you will find a lot of school projects and you might find some public tools I've written.

+If you want to contact me you can write an e-mail at: adam@taguirov.com.

+I am **not** open for job opportunities for now.

 <!--
 **AdamTaguirov/AdamTaguirov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.